 - Remain impartial, making no assumptions and giving both the accused and the accuser adequate opportunity to tell their sides of the story.

-- Gain understanding of what the complainant wants the company to do to resolve the problem.
+- Gain an understanding of what the complainant wants the company to do to resolve the problem.

-- Listen attentively and refrain from judgement, personal commentary or making any promises about the investigation’s outcome or resulting actions the company may take.
+- Listen attentively and refrain from judgment, personal commentary or making any promises about the investigation’s outcome or resulting actions the company may take.